muhfajar/blog/content/post/2018/01/playing-in-ruby-mine.md

 ### Array Manipulation

-Rails have bunched of method to make coding more fun, for manipulate array Rails have  `select`, `each`, `map`, `reject` and `reduct`.
-Let's pick one sample to see what make this method so special.
+Rails have bunched of methods to make coding more fun, for manipulate array Rails have  `select`, `each`, `map`, `reject` and `reduct`.
+Let's pick one sample to see what makes this method so special.

-Case study:\
+Case study:
-We have dictionary of employee like this:
+We have a dictionary of employees like this:

 ```ruby
 employee = [